Il sindaco del Rione Sanità: Adaptations

 The original play starring Eduardo as Barracano was both presented in theatres and aired on Italian television (in 1964).
-Since then, it has been played on stage by a number of theatrical companies, including that of Carlo Giuffré, longtime partner of Eduardo.
+Since then, it has been played on stage by a number of theatrical companies, including that of Carlo Giuffrè, longtime partner of Eduardo.
 A film adaptation entitled The Mayor was produced in 1996, starring Anthony Quinn in the role of Barracano; the story differs from the original play in a few respects, most notably for being set in the United States instead of Naples and for Barracano being unequivocally depicted as a Mafia "Godfather".
 The 2012 Chichester Festival Theatre revival of the play as The Syndicate featured Ian McKellen as the Neapolitan godfather.

 In 2019, Mario Martone directed a film adaptation of the play, titled The Mayor of Rione Sanità.